 You aren't solving any problem by leaving the thermostat out.
 Also, the Engine Computer goes into "closed loop" when the engine is above a certain temperature.
 That is when it adds the oxygen sensors' readings to the fuel metering calculations and fine tunes them for best fuel mileage and lowest emissions.
-If the engine doesn't get to a high enough temperature, it will be like driving an older car with the choke stuck on.

 If this goes on long enough, it's possible to set a diagnostic fault code for "Engine running cold too long".
 On some models that will turn on the Check Engine light.
 That can turn into a big problem because if a totally different, minor problem is detected, you won't know it because the light is already on.
-Many minor problems can turn into real expensive problems if they're ignored.